 It is important that your goals are challenging for you so you should consider your own skills, experience and interests when setting goals.
-An SIA project is about your own personal progression so your goals will probably be very different to another Scouts even if they are doing a similar activity.
+A Special Interest Area project is about your own personal progression so your goals will probably be very different to another Scouts even if they are doing a similar activity.

-At the conclusion of an SIA project you should take the opportunity to review your progress against the goals you set at the commencement of the task.
+At the conclusion of a Special Interest Area project you should take the opportunity to Review> your progress against the goals you set at the commencement of the task.
 You should also consider how the project has helped you develop in each of the SPICES.

 You might feel that you did not achieve your goals or reach your personal best.
 You might realise that your goals were not challenging enough, or too challenging for your current abilities.
 That's okay!
-Reflecting on these things will help you to set better goals next time you do an SIA.
+Reflecting on these things will help you to set better goals next time you do a Special Interest Area.

 The tools you used for your project planning and goal setting will also assist you with the Review process.